sharmapala/AdvanceDataScience/ASSIGNMENT/ASSIGNMENT 2 - MIDTERM/FEATURE ENGINEERING/README.md

-# FEATURE ENGINEERING THAT WE USED :
+# FEATURE ENGINEERING TECHNIQUES THAT WE USED :

 <b>After performing Exploratory Data Analysis on our dataset we have a picture about
 the overall data.
 We know what variables occur most , at what time , what